litdb/litdb.dev/MyApp/_includes/home/install.md

 ## Driver Usage

-litdb drivers are lightweight data adapters providing a number of convenience APIs for executing SQL and parameters.
-They can be used with our without litdb SQL Builders, but offer the most value when used together.
+The litdb Drivers provide a unified interface for executing custom parameterized SQL, SQL Builders and SQL Fragments for their respective RDBMS.
+They're lightweight data adapters providing convenience APIs for executing SQL with named and positional parameters.
+They can be used without litdb SQL Builders, but offer the most value when used together.

 The same APIs are available across all drivers, so you can easily switch between them.
-They include both **sync** APIs recommended for SQLite libraries that use SQLite's native blocking APIs, whilst **async** APIs should be used for all other databases, e.g. PostgreSQL and MySQL.
+They include both **sync** APIs recommended for SQLite libraries that use SQLite's native blocking APIs, whilst **async** APIs should be used for all other remote databases, e.g. PostgreSQL and MySQL.

 Example of using the [Bun SQLite](https://bun.sh/docs/api/sqlite) driver: